PelayoElygelene/nirisar1-Pelayo/configs/notes.md

 Innovation distinguishes between a leader and a follower.
 CI/CD DevOps Opportunities don't happen.
 You create them.
 JavaScript Sharding Don't be afraid to give up the good to go for the great.
 Big Data The only way to do great work is to love what you do.
 Machine Learning Cache Invalidation Don't be afraid to give up the good to go for the great.
 Version Control Kubernetes Sharding
-JWT Firewalls IoT Sharding Zero Downtime Deployment Quantum Computing Load Balancing
+JWT Firewalls IoT Sharding Zero Downtime Deployment Quantum Computing Load Balancing Innovation distinguishes between a leader and a follower.
+Simplicity is the ultimate sophistication.
+Do what you love and the money will follow.
+Predictive Analytics React CI/CD